Frequently Asked Questions

 - We now advise that you put the darker PTFE side against the water.
 The rubber side of the septum can potentially affect the organic carbon.
 (A. Parkes (2016) verbal communication).

 - The extra septum is not required for DOC or TOC; however if inorganic & organic carbon are requested, please submit 2 identical full vials with extra septum (if re-running for DIC/TIC we must use a fresh vial).

 - In addition to your personal label on the vial, please label each sample cap from 1 to xx in the same order as listed in the submission file.
 This helps us to quickly locate samples and replicates.

 - Each set of identical vials should have the same number on the cap.
 Only enter this sample once in the submission file.

 - Please include the number of replicate vials per sample directly in the submission file; either in the General Comments box if all samples have the same number of replicates or in the Comments column if the number varies.

-- DO NOT use multiple layers of tape on the vial body as the vials will not fit into the carousel.... if you do, we will have to remove it all and it will make us very cranky! ;)
+- DO NOT use multiple layers of tape on the vial body - especially not DUCT tape - as the vials will not fit into the carousel.
+Please remove any excess tape before sending.
+The sequential number on the cap is sufficient for us if it comes to that.

-- Samples for TIC or TOC should NOT be filtered so that both dissolved and particulate C can be analysed.
+- Samples for TIC or TOC should NOT be filtered (both dissolved and particulate C are thus analysed).

 - NOTE: A filtered and an unfiltered version of the same sample water are considered two separate samples.

 - If you suspect that some of your dissolved organic matter (DOC) may have precipitated after filtration, it is possible for us to add a stir bar to the vial before analysis; however, this will incur an extra cost of $5 per sample and should be specified in the sub file.

 Range of measurement: